just-noticeable/damroo/cghs-echs-are-a-component-of-basic-pay.md

 Also, "CGHS/ECHS Empanelled Healthcare Organizations" are accredited and heavily subsidized by The State, due to which, the managers and medical practitioners of those healthcare organizations have already been prepaid in good-faith via tax-payer money, along with a fair profit margin for their healthcare goods and services rendered as per CGHS/ECHS.

 And yet, many healthcare organizations in India, while continuously maintaining their "CGHS/ECHS Empanellment" for receiving annual Govt subsidies (public monies), dishonestly claim that their staff and contractors go unpaid or underpaid, for rendering goods and services through CGHS/ECHS.
-Furthermore, numerous conniving staff and managers belonging to accredited hospitals in India, circumvent CGHS/ECHS norms by claiming that, one or the other medical goods or services are not covered under the government scheme, when in fact those items are clearly listed in published government orders.
+Furthermore, numerous conniving staff and managers belonging to accredited hospitals in India, circumvent CGHS/ECHS norms by claiming that, one or the other medical goods or services are not covered under the said government scheme, when in fact those items are clearly listed in published government orders.

 Bad actors among healthcare organizations and colluding executives from so-called Autonomous Institutes are exploitatively taking undue advantage of the fact that, a majority of Central Govt members who are rightly entitled to CGHS/ECHS are unaware of relevant government orders and scheduled lists published within obscure parts of government websites, especially when that vital and relevant information is simply never displayed saliently in hospital websites and in their buildings where patients can learn about their rights.